thomas-o-chan/rest-api/README.md

 I'm not that experienced with multi-language setups.
 This repo is therefore a hybrid of mono and classical repo structures.
 This could definitely be improved.

+These scripts use zsh as a runner, but you should be able to use any shell alternatives instead.

 # Testing

 The repo currently contains requirements lists for each module.
 It also contains some suggestions for manual tests on the API server and a simple unit test for a module in the website repo.
 It would be good to enhance these later and add integration test coverage in the future.